jj5/kickass-crypto/README.md

 not wish to rethrow AssertionError exceptions, but if you're calling code you don't trust you've probably got bigger problems in life.

+If you have a strong opinion regarding AssertionError exceptions and think I should not rethrow them I would be happy to hear from you to understand your concern and potentially address the issue.

 Following is some example code showing how to handle exceptions and manage errors.

 ```
   protected final function do_work_with_secret( $secret ) {